With health care, change doesn't have to be a 4-letter word

 The only question is, will it be minimal or dramatic.
 The election outcome should determine that.
 But while many worry about possible negative market impacts, there are potential benefits for companies and consumers.
 Consider that, in the last 10 years, average annual health-care premiums for family coverage jumped 53% to $20,576, according to the Kaiser Family Foundation (KFF), with the employer’s share accounting for $14,561 of the total.

 For workers, the average share of the family premium soared 71% over the same period to $6,015.
-And this does include escalating large out-of-pocket expenses such as co-pays and deductibles.
+And this does not include escalating large out-of-pocket expenses such as co-pays and deductibles.
 Per capita health-care spending in the U.S. now averages $10,224 a year, the Organisation for Economic Cooperation and Development says, nearly double that of 11 comparable OECD countries.
 This is a big expense for U.S. households earning the median income of $63,000.

 Might reforms go ‘big government’ or private innovation…